stfxecutables/df-analyze/README.md

     - imputing NaNs in a regression target (e.g. mean, median) biases estimates of regression performance
   - categorical targets containing a class with 20 or fewer samples in a level have the samples corresponding to that level dropped, and the user is warned (these cause problems in nested stratified k-fold, and any estimated of any metric or performance on such a small class is essentially meaningless)
-  - continuous or ordinal regression targets are robustly normalized (using 5th and 95th percentile values) to be approximately in [0, 1] to aid in convergence / fitting of scale-sensitive models, and to make prediction metrics (e.g. MAE) more comparable if comparison to different targets is desired
+  - continuous or ordinal regression targets are robustly normalized using 2.5th and 97.5th percentile values
+    - with this normalization, 95% of the target values are in [0, 1]
+    - thus an MAE of, say, 0.5, means that the error is about half of the target (robust) range
+    - this also aids in the convergence and fitting of scale-sensitive models
+    - this also makes prediction metrics (e.g. MAE) more comparable across different targets